 6.2.
 BIOPESTICIDE UNIT

 In organic agriculture, the botanicals play a major role in the management of pests and diseases.
-To provide quality biopesticides of different types for various purposes, a biopesticide unit is being constructed in Kattuemaneshwaram village of Ramanathapuram district.
+To provide quality biopesticides of different types for various purposes, a biopesticide unit was constructed in Kattuemaneshwaram village of Ramanathapuram district.

 6.3.
 TEMPORARY TRAINING SHED

 Through this project, we have extended our work to a newer area – Ramanathapuram district.
-To conduct training programmes regularly for the beneficiaries in a commonplace a temporary training shed has been established with necessary equipment and training aids.
+To conduct training programmes regularly for the beneficiaries in a common place a temporary training shed was established with necessary equipment and training aids.

 6.4.
 DEMO VERMICOMPOST AND BIOPESTICIDE UNITS